Pension Planning

 Disclosure

 This article is for information purposes only and does not constitute financial advice.
-Financial planning outcomes depend on individual circumstances, residency status, income level and objectives.
+Financial planning outcomes depend on individual circumstances, residency status, tax status, and objectives.
 Professional advice should always be sought before making pension-related decisions.

-• Ensure compliance with both HMRC and the French tax authority (Direction Générale des Finances Publiques)
+• Ensure your declaration to the French tax authority (Direction Générale des Finances Publiques) is compliant and optimised

 First Name